fzliu/fzliu.github.io/_posts/2021-12-23-a-gentle-introduction-to-vector-databases.md

 #### Some final words

 That's all folks - hope this post was informative.
-If you have any questions, comments, or concerns, feel free to leave a comment below.
+There's a [vector database subreddit](https://www.reddit.com/r/vectordatabase) if you're interested in learning more vector databases.
+In the meantime, if you have any questions, comments, or concerns, feel free to leave a comment below.
 Stay tuned for more!

 ---